Jean-Marc Bosman: After the ruling

 Despite the legal victory, Bosman faced significant financial and personal difficulties following the landmark trial.
 In a 2011 interview, he claimed that the compensation he earned from FIFPro and the courts were largely spent on legal fees, which ultimately left him bankrupt; furthermore, his marriage also ended during his legal battles and trial.
 Some of his money was also lost due to a bad investment in a special T-shirt line.
 Bosman hoped that the players who benefited from the Bosman ruling would support him by buying one of his "Who's the Boz" T-shirts.
 He sold only one, to the son of his lawyer.
 He also hoped to play a testimonial match, which eventually fell through, however, although he ultimately played a match against Lille in front of only approximately 2,000 spectators.
 In order to pay his taxes, he was forced to sell his second house and his Porsche Carrera.
-He struggled to find work after the ruling, and ended up living on welfare; as a result of his financial difficulties and his claimed ostracism by the world of football, Bosman fell into depression and also struggled with alcoholism.
+He struggled to find work after the ruling, and ended up living on welfare.
+As a result of his financial difficulties and his claimed ostracism by the world of football, Bosman fell into depression and also struggled with alcoholism.

-In April 2013 Bosman was given a one-year suspended prison sentence following an assault on both his girlfriend at the time and her 15-year-old daughter, allegedly over his then girlfriend's refusal to give him an alcoholic drink in 2011; it was later reduced to community service on appeal.
+In April 2013 Bosman was given a one-year suspended prison sentence, later reduced to community service on appeal, following an assault in 2011 on both his girlfriend at the time and her 15-year-old daughter allegedly over his girlfriend's refusal to give him an alcoholic drink.

 As of 2015, Bosman was unemployed and relying on handouts from FIFPro.

+In 2020, Bosman was interviewed by David Ginola for the BT Sport documentary Bosman: The Player Who Changed Football.